-I have written multiple times on the paucity of religious belief among professional philosopher and scientists.
+I have written multiple times about the paucity of religious belief among professional philosopher and scientists.
 A perceptive reader mused that modern science was primarily responsible for the decline.
-As he suggested, since the 17th century scientific explanations have come, for the educated at least, to replace supernatural explanations.
+As he suggested since the 17th-century scientific explanations have come, for the educated at least, to replace supernatural explanations.
 Or, as a reader put it, “At no point has the bearded-dude-in-space explanation been helpful in explaining anything.”

 Little did my reader know that he has stumbled upon a problem that had baffled Christian thinkers from Pascal to Kierkegaard right up to the present time.
 How do we know “the god of the philosophers” is the Christian or any other God?
 For all we know this ultimate explanation or reason for everything—what the faithful call god—could be a ball of energy, a quantum flux, an unstable nothingness, a computer simulation, or something else.

-Of course believers can always use faith as their trump card, like Kierkegaard did.
+Believers can always use faith as their trump card like Kierkegaard did.
 Or they can appeal to personal experience, pragmatism, emotion or intuition.
 People generally believe what they want to believe and reason comes along for the ride, as Hume noted long ago.

-But in the end we don’t really have to respond to all the subterfuges by which people deceive themselves.
+But in the end, we don’t really have to respond to all the subterfuges by which people deceive themselves.
 As human beings make the transition from human to posthumanity, when suffering and death have been defeated by science and technology, religion, at least in its current form, will be irrelevant.
 Superintelligences won’t find their answers in Jesus or Mohammed or ancient legends.
-And then our descendents will have a better chance to answer the questions that now perplex us.
+And then our descendants will have a better chance to answer the questions that now perplex us.